tgve/app/README.md

 ## Notes

-### Generic notes

-* Template uses the latest release of of eAtlas.
-This will be updated as `eatlas` package grows.

 ### Technical

 * Current version locks mapbox (via `react-map-gl` & `plotly`) to 1.10.x to avoid license issues.

 * This template is a "clean" [CRA](https://github.com/facebook/create-react-app) app with eAtlas as the only component.

-* All actions use `yarn` just because CRA uses yarn by default.

 * Locked react-scripts version to `3.4.4` due to a `url-loader` [issue](https://github.com/facebook/create-react-app/issues/9870).

-* `gh-pages.yml` runner does few things: first it replaces the default values from the fork in `package.json`.
-See the script for exactly how this is done.